hayaku/hayaku/README.md

 ## Installation

-To install, go to the `Packages` folder and then clone the repo:
+To install, go to the `Packages` folder and then:

     git clone git://github.com/hayaku/Hayaku-for-Sublime-Text-2.git

+Then, init submodules:

+    git submodule init
+    git submodule update

+Otherwise, if you have the latest git (1.6.5 and later), use the recursive clone instead:

+    git clone git://github.com/hayaku/Hayaku-for-Sublime-Text-2.git --recursive

+### Developing

+If you want to push the changed submodule, change it's remote to the appropriate `read+write` one.

+// TODO: write here a command to do this

+### No git

-Otherwise, you can download the latest version using github and extact it to the `Packages` folder.
+Otherwise, if you don't have git, you can download the latest version using github and extact it to the `Packages` folder, plus, as GitHub don't currently give a way to download all submodules in one zip, download the [Core](https://github.com/hayaku/Hayaku-Core) and place it in `core` directory.

 ## Using